 Those taking antibiotics for a vaginal health issue might also like to consider taking probiotic strains which are well researched for intimate health, such as Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1®.
 These strains are often used alongside antibiotics for vaginal infections but are best taken 2 hours away from the medication.

-Health professionals can visit these strains' entries in the Probiotics Database: Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1®.
+Health professionals can read more detail about these strains in the Probiotics Database: Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1®.

 The gut microbiome is a complex ecosystem of trillions of microbes that live together in harmony in our gastrointestinal tract.
 These microbes have far reaching effects on human health, enhancing digestion, immunity, skin health and energy3,4,5.
 A balance is required between beneficial microbes and more harmful microbes that naturally colonise the gut.
 This balance can be disturbed by various lifestyle factors including low-fibre diet, travel and infection, among others.